RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/price-changes.md

 - Existing subscribers receiving a price decrease will be notified and receive the lower price on their next renewal date.

 For more information about Google Play price changes, see [Google Play Support](https://support.google.com/googleplay/android-developer/answer/140504?hl=en).

-[block:callout]
-{
-  "type": "info",
-  "title": "Pro Tip ☝️",
+## Stripe Price Changes

+Once you change the price of a product in Stripe, as soon as that user is charged the new price, it will be reflected in the RevenueCat dashboard.
+This is because we are able to take this price information directly from the Stripe purchase unlike in the other stores.

+For more information about Stripe Price changes, see [Stripe Support](https://stripe.com/docs/billing/subscriptions/change).

+> 📘 Pro Tip ☝️
+>
-  "body": "We almost always recommend creating a new product instead of changing the price of an existing product."
+> We almost always recommend creating a new product instead of changing the price of an existing product.
-}
-[/block]

 # Prices in RevenueCat

 The app stores do not make individual transaction prices directly available to developers, so RevenueCat tracks prices at the time of purchase and assumes any subscriptions will renew at this purchase price.
 Therefore, if you ever raise the price of a product, RevenueCat's reporting will be accurate if you choose to grandfather existing subscriptions at the current price.

+We are able to track the individual transaction prices directly with Stripe transactions, so if a price change happens for a Stripe product, we will track that price change accordingly.

 For more information about Charts and Overview data, see [Charts](https://docs.revenuecat.com/docs/charts) and [Overview](https://docs.revenuecat.com/docs/overview) documentation.